The Meridian Garden

 Plan of the Observatory c.1676 (adapted detail).
 Selected Key: (M) Flamsteed's Quadrant House, (O) Flamsteed's sextant House, (W) Garden Room / Potting Shed, (R) flower gardens.
 Redrawn by Airy from an engraving by Francis Place after Robert Thacker and published in the 1862 volume of Greenwich Observations

-The red-brick building on the right is a mainly 20th century reconstruction of Flamsteed's quadrant and sextant houses.
-The right hand section of Meridian Garden garden behind the fence to their left is the part enclosed in Flamsteed's time.
-The left section, with the path is part of the additional land enclosed in 1749.
+The red-brick wall on the right is the eastern wall of Flamsteed's Sextant House as restored to its original state in the 1960s.
+The right-hand section of the garden behind the fence to its left was enclosed in Flamsteed's time.
+The section to its left behind the gate is part of the additional land enclosed in 1749.
 The building with the red door is the former stable block that was converted into a garden room by Airy.
 The external steps running up its wall link the Meridian Garden to the Upper Garden (now called the Astronomers' Garden).
-They were in existence by 1836, but are not shown on Pond's plan of 1831 (RGO6/45/15).
-This shows a pair of outbuildings on the site of the single outbuilding shown on the eighteenth century plan below.
+They were in existence by 1836 but are not shown on Pond's plan of 1831 (RGO6/45/15).
+This shows a pair of outbuildings on the site of the single outbuilding shown on the eighteenth-century plan below.
 Photo: February 2005

 As the route to the stables